nuxt-community/firebase-module/docs/content/en/service-options/auth.md

 ### subscribeManually

-By settings "subscribeManually" to `true`, the `onAuthStateChanged()` listener won't be set up until you call the following manually_
+By settings `subscribeManually: true`, the `onAuthStateChanged()` listener won't be set up until you call it manually:

 ```js
 // e.g. in a seperate Plugin
 this.$fireAuthStore.subscribe()
 ```

-This is needed where you need to setup `onAuthStateChanged()` AFTER other plugins, such as Sentry, in case your ON_AUTH_STATE_CHANGED_MUTATION or ON_AUTH_STATE_CHANGED_ACTION depend on these plugins.
+This is needed in case you need to start other plugins *after* Firebase is initialized but *before* `onAuthStateChanged()` is set up.

+An example is Sentry, where you migth want to adjust some `user` related informations in sentry each time `onAuthStateChanged` is triggered.
+In that case sentry needs to be setup before `onAuthStateChanged()`.

 ## ssr